"How we define substance use problems and disorders is critical to understanding etiology and prognosis as well as tailoring treatment."

 , on the other hand, typically refers to a specific psychological reaction with a consequent pattern of behavior upon exposure to a substance.
 In those who are predisposed (either genetically or otherwise), the addicted individual experiences a “high” or “euphoria” that leads to intense cravings with associated maladaptive behaviors focused on the continued seeking and use of the substance often with very detrimental consequences.
 Physiological dependence is almost always present in addicted individuals and the associated tolerance can lead to a cycle of increasingly large quantities of use, sometimes with lethal amounts of a substance, and severe withdrawal symptoms requiring medical attention.
 The addicted individual will often describe a “loss or decrease of control” with the inability to cease their drug use despite experiencing severe negative consequences.
 Addicted individuals will often describe an emotional “disconnect” where cravings minimize expected reactions of guilt and shame leading to continued use in the face of harming themselves and the ones closest to them.

-TelePsychiatry Associates, LLC practitioners are skilled in the practice of treating a wide variety of different conditions in a compassionate manner including: depression, bipolar affective disorder, substance dependency, opiate dependency including Suboxone treatment, anxiety disorders, post-traumatic stress disorder, trauma related to sexual or physical abuse, and weight loss management, among others.
+TelePsychiatry Associates, LLC specialized in the remote delivery of psychiatric care to patients who cannot easily access care or who prefer the privacy and convenience of care provided using advanced technologies.
+Our practitioners are skilled in the diagnosis and treatment of a wide variety of different conditions including: depression, bipolar affective disorder, alcohol use disorders, opiate dependence, substance detoxification, substance withdrawal management, anxiety disorders, post-traumatic stress disorder, trauma related to sexual or physical abuse, and weight loss management, among others.